10 Most Popular Residential Architectural Styles in the US

 Exposed roof rafters, sweeping porches, decorative wood trim, and low-pitched gabled roofs are additional features of the Craftsman home layouts.
 In the case of compromising, the bungalow is somehow a certain category of the Craftsman;

 Home plans for bungalows often include columns and pedestals mainly made from natural stone, horizontal wood shingle siding, and a lower gable hanging over the porch.
-The Craftsman is mainly a style of character; which means that it reveals its identity instantly at first sight without labeling itself if we can say.
+The Craftsman is mainly a style of character; which means that it reveals its identity instantly at first sight without labeling itself.

 Additionally, the most commonly well-known characteristics of a Craftsman-style house must include one or more of these: